Vishal98745/chat-application/README.md

 In the project directory, you can run: please install all dependencies by after you have clone the github repo
 ## **npm install **
+to install the all dependencies in which is required in this project them.
 ## ***npm start***

 Runs the app in the development mode.